chiragsardana/chiragsardana/README.md

 ---

 ## 💼 Professional Summary
-Computer Science post-graduate and GATE scholar with a strong academic background and hands-on experience in backend development.
-Proficient in Java, JavaScript, and SQL.
-Passionate about scalable, secure applications using Spring Boot and REST APIs.
+Computer Science post-graduate and GATE scholar, with a strong academic background and hands-on experience in backend development.
+UGC NET qualified (for Ph.D. admission), reflecting strong research aptitude and conceptual depth.
+Proficient in Java, Spring Boot, and SQL, with a passion for building scalable web applications.
+Skilled in REST API development and solving real-world problems through efficient and secure code.

 ---